 CAN I CHANGE THE SESSION TYPE IF IT'S NOT WORKING FOR ME?

-Yes, we can agree to change how we meet each other.
+Yes, we can agree to change how we hold our sessions as appropriate.

 WHAT ARE YOUR FEES?